Practical Steps, Solid Advice, and Realistic Goals for Better Credit

 Retail Credit Cards

 Retail or shopping cards are those offered by stores and usually can only be used for purchases at the issuing retailer.
-These cards often have less stringent approval requirements, making them a potential option for those with bad score.
-They can also come with perks like discounts or reward points for store purchases.
-However, they often carry higher interest rates and lower limits compared to other card types.
+These cards often have less stringent approval requirements, making them a potential option for those with bad scores.
+They can also include perks like discounts or reward points for store purchases.
+However, they often carry higher interest rates and lower limits than other card types.
 (See: Shopping Cards Explained)

 Debit Cards